Project Lead: Kristy Nabhan-Warren

 • Each workshop was at capacity, with 30 total participants.

-• Partnered with the Obermann Center to develop a weeklong writing retreat for faculty that will be offered in May 2025.
+• Partnered with the Obermann Center to develop a weeklong writing retreat for faculty in May 2025.

 Next Steps: